Lionsberg/lionsberg-wiki/Lionsberg History and Inception.md

 - Established donation capabilities on The Platform.
 - Established the **Lionsberg Communications System** (invitation only)
 - Refreshed the **Lionsberg Website**
-- Established the **Above The Chaos** podcast and broadcasting capability
 - Traveled to New York during UN General Assembly Week
 - Traveled to Egypt during UN Conference of the Peoples Week
 - Traveled to Austin for Independent Convention